-William A. Hawkins, III, age 66.
-Mr. Hawkins serves as a Senior Advisor to EW Healthcare Partners, a life sciences private equity firm.
+William A. Hawkins, III, age 69.
+Mr. Hawkins serves as a Senior Advisor to EW Healthcare Partners, a healthcare focused growth equity firm.
 Mr. Hawkins is the former Chairman and CEO of Medtronic, Inc., a global leader in medical technology.
 He was at Medtronic from 2002 until 2011.
 After retiring from Medtronic, he served as President and Chief Executive Officer of Immucor, Inc., a private equity backed global leader in transfusion and transplant medicine from October 2011 to July 2015.
-From 1998 to 2001 Mr. Hawkins served as President and Chief Executive Officer of Novoste Corporation (NASDAQ:NOVST), an interventional cardiology company.
+From 1998 to 2001 Mr. Hawkins served as President and Chief Executive Officer of Novoste Corporation (Nasdaq: NOVST), an interventional cardiology company.
 Prior to that, Mr. Hawkins served in a variety of senior roles at American Home Products, a consumer, pharma and medical device company, Johnson & Johnson, a healthcare company, Guidant Corporation, a medical products company, and Eli Lilly and Company, a global pharmaceutical company.
-Mr. Hawkins also serves as a director of Biogen Inc. (NASDAQ: BIIB), a biopharmaceutical company; Avanos Medical, Inc. (NYSE:AVNS), a medical technology company; as Chairman of Bioventus, LLC; as Chairman of 4 Tech; and as a director of AskBio, Cirtec, Virtue Labs, Immucor, Inc., Cereius, Inc. and Baebies, Inc., all of which are life science companies.
-He previously served on the board of Thoratec Corporation.
-Mr. Hawkins is Vice Chair of the Duke University Board of Trustees and is Chair of the Duke University Health System.
+Mr. Hawkins also serves as a director of Biogen Inc. (Nasdaq: BIIB), a biopharmaceutical company; as Chairman of Bioventus Inc. (Nasdaq: BVS), a global leader of innovations for active healing; and Cirtec, Virtue Labs, Immucor, Inc., and Baebies, Inc., all of which are life science companies.
+He previously served on the board of Thoratec Corporation and Avanos (NYSE:AVNS).
+Mr. Hawkins is a member of the executive committee of the Duke University Board of Trustees and is Chair of the Duke University Health System.
 Mr. Hawkins was elected as a member of the AIMBE College of Fellows and the National Academy of Engineering.
 He has a dual B.S.E.E. degree in Electrical and Biomedical Engineering from Duke University and a M.B.A. from the University of Virginia's Darden School of Business.
 Mr. Hawkins has significant leadership experience as a chief executive officer, significant knowledge of, and experience in, the healthcare industry and significant international experience.
 He also has extensive governance and public company board experience.
-He was appointed to serve as a Preferred Direct
+He was appointed to serve as a Preferred Director by the EW Purchaser.

-Martin P. Sutter, age 65.
-Since 1985, Mr. Sutter has been the Co-Founder and a Managing Director of EW Healthcare Partners, previously known as Essex Woodlands Health Ventures, a healthcare-focused growth equity firm.
+Martin P. Sutter, age 68.
+Since 1985, Mr. Sutter has been the Co-Founder and a Managing Director of EW Healthcare Partners (previously known as Essex Woodlands Health Ventures), a healthcare-focused growth equity firm.
 Mr. Sutter has been directly involved with more than 30 of EW Healthcare Partners' portfolio company investments.
 Educated in chemical engineering and finance, Mr. Sutter has more than 35 years of management experience in operations, marketing, finance and venture capital.
 Mr. Sutter holds a Bachelor of Science degree from Louisiana State University and a Master of Business Administration from the University of Houston.
-He currently serves on the Boards of Abiomed, Inc. (NASDAQ: ABMD), Bioventus LLC and Prolacta Bioscience.
-He previously served on the boards of directors of the following EW Healthcare Partners' portfolio investments: ATS Medical (later acquired by Medtronic, Inc.); BioForm Medical (later acquired by Merz GmbH & Co KGaA); LifeCell (later acquired by Kinetic Concepts); St. Francis Medical (later acquired by Kyphon, Inc./Medtronic, Inc.); Confluent Surgical (later acquired by Tyco International/Covidien); and Rinat Neurosciences (later acquired by Pfizer, Inc.).
-We believe that Mr. Sutter's in-depth knowledge of the medical device industry, his skills as an investor in developing medical device companies, his extensive board experience and his position as a representative of a large shareholder in our Company qualify him to serve as a member of our Board of Directors.
+He currently serves on the Boards of Bioventus LLC and Prolacta Bioscience.
+He previously served on the boards of directors of the following EW Healthcare Partners' portfolio investments: Abiomed, Inc. (acquired by Johnson & Johnson), ATS Medical (acquired by Medtronic, Inc.); BioForm Medical (acquired by Merz GmbH & Co KGaA); LifeCell (later acquired by Kinetic Concepts); St. Francis Medical (acquired by Kyphon, Inc./Medtronic, Inc.); Confluent Surgical (acquired by Tyco International/Covidien); and Rinat Neurosciences (acquired by Pfizer, Inc.).
+We believe that Mr. Sutter's in-depth knowledge of the medical device industry, his skills as an investor in developing medical device companies, his extensive board experience and his position as a representative of a large stockholder in our Company qualify him to serve as a member of our Board of Directors.
 He was appointed to serve as a Preferred Director by the EW Purchaser.